artiommorozov/boiler-room/README.md

 sources for 'heating' binary.
 It takes config.json, periodically polls for userConfig.json and controls hardware.
 See examples in heating/config.samples

-Changes in configs are loaded on change, except for outside-to-mix-temp curve settings.
+Changes in configs are loaded on change.

 ### roomDrawing